qixils/minecraft-expert-mode/README.md

 # Minecraft Expert Mode
-Expert Mode is a datapack for Minecraft 1.16 that increases difficulty, provides configurable options for maximum health, and more.
+Expert Mode is a data pack for Minecraft 1.16 that increases difficulty, provides configurable options for maximum health, and more.

 ## Changes
 - Difficulty is automatically set to hard (duh)